makeabilitylab/physcomp/arduino/piano.md

 There is some debate about whether you should use a small in-series resistor with a passive piezo buzzer ([link1](https://forum.arduino.cc/index.php?topic=16088.msg117474#msg117474), [link2](https://forum.arduino.cc/index.php?topic=522576.msg3564043#msg3564043)) similar to an LED circuit.
 I never have.
 I've always directly wired my piezo buzzer to the Arduino pins like the wiring diagram above (and [here](https://learn.adafruit.com/adafruit-arduino-lesson-10-making-sounds/playing-a-scale)).

+It never hurts to add a resistor.
+You could start with a 100Ω or 220Ω resistor (or try a [variable resistor](potentiometers.md), which you'll learn about in the next lesson)

 ### Writing the siren code

 We're going to flash the Arduino's built-in LED on and off (we can never outrun [Blink](led-blink.md)) and play two alternating sounds.
+We encourage you to try writing this code first before looking at our step-by-step guide.

+You've built up all the skills you need to do this!
+Just remember, `[tone(pin, frequency)](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/)`.
+Oh, and yah, feel free to use `[delay()](https://www.arduino.cc/reference/en/language/functions/time/delay/)` calls for this simple prototype (hey, sometimes `delay()` is the best solution!)

 #### Step 1: Declare our constants